kcenizaj/kcenizaj/README.md

 - 😄 Pronouns: ...
 Hersheys
 - ⚡ Fun fact: ...
 A donkey is also called an ass.

+p.s will edit this latuurr

+is this private or public?
 <!---
 kcenizaj/kcenizaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.